Alex-Costea/Wiles/README.md

 - Method type: `method[param1,param2][return_type]`
 - Classes with `class` keyword.
 Internally, maybe something like `dict[text,method]`?
 - Declare fields `readonly` for getter with no setter, `public` for getter and setter
-- Direct field access is impossible, instead it is trasferred to getters/setters
+- Direct field access is impossible, instead it is transferred to getters/setters
 - Methods calling with named parameters: `range(1,10)` or `range(from: 1, to: 10)`
 - Warnings, e.g. unreachable code
 - Garbage collection